practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Hy/README.md

 (Hy) $
 ```

-That's practically the same execution speed as with the Hy program!
+That's practically the same execution speed as the Hy program!

 A look into the [generated Python program](./random_streams_for_perf_stats_hy2py.py) shows the masterloop with the same functional approach like in the original Hy program: